nielsenjared/nielsenjared.github.io/content/blog/algorithm-bubble-sort-javascript/index.md

 RETURN the sorted array
 ```

 Will this work?
-Yes.
+Yes...
 But!
 Can we do better?
-Let's think it through...
+This is the crux of the algorithm, so let's think it through...

 If _n_ is the length of our array, does the nested loop need to iterate over _n_?

 No. Why?

 With each iteration we are sorting one value so the elements that remain to be sorted are _n - 1_.

-I'm going to belabor this point because it's the crux of Bubble Sort and a common pattern in algorithm design.

 If the starting value of _n_ is 10 and we sort the largest value, 10, in the first iteration, how many elements remain to be sorted?